Skip to Content

 Learn to forgive others and yourself in order to dump tons of emotional shit.

-I’ve not been shy about using the S word throughout this Blink so far, and now we come to what the authors call “the F word.”
+I’ve not been shy about using the S word throughout this summary so far, and now we come to what the authors call “the F word.”
 That’s forgiveness.
 Maybe not the one you were thinking, yet impactful all the same.

 Some of the densest clutter people carry around can be emotions tied up in other people’s shit – things they’ve done to us, how we’ve reacted, deep-seated beliefs they’ve imposed, or even judgy feelings we have about them.